How to protect yourself from phishing and viruses

 Always check for the warning signs listed above before downloading a file or clicking a link.

-- Use strong passwords and choose a different password for each service that you use
+• Use strong passwords and choose a different password for each service you use.

 What to do if your device has been infected